 A Dental CT Scan, on the other hand, is distortion free.
 It illustrates the actual make-up of the bone and provides three-dimensional and cross-sectional views of your jaws.
 The life-sized images allow your dentist to accurately measure the amount of bone that is available for implants.

-So why do I need such a specialised X-ray?
+Why do I need a specialised scan?

 Dental CT Scans help your dentist determine whether you are a good candidate for implant surgery.

-This can save you an unnecessary operation.
+This can save you from an unnecessary operation.
 Because the study tells your dentist a lot more than conventional x-rays, it helps him or her better prepare for your surgery.
 A Dental CT Scan means your dentist will know the exact location of anatomical structures, the contours of the jaw bone, and the best sites for your implants before surgery.